Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

 * `/unloadmap` *(server)*: unloads a map by ID for all players
 * `/loadmap` *(server)*: loads a map by ID for all players

 ### What if my custom model only has dff + txd, how do I get the col?

 * Check this tutorial [here](sampobj/models/_TUTORIAL.md)

+### Where can I get TextureStudio to make SA-MP maps?

+* There will soon be an alternative to **TextureStudio** on MTA with better UI and controls (instead of the huge amount commands you need to know to use the SA-MP version)
+* It is true that MTA Map Editor never had way to replace a texture on an object with a certain GTA:SA texture
+* This resource implements that, and I believe this feature can one day be available on the MTA Map Editor
+* But if you want, you can still download [SA-MP TextureStudio (v1.9c)](https://github.com/Crayder/Texture-Studio/releases/tag/v1.9c)

 ### Examples